 Te Whiti and Tohu

 Te Whiti-o-Rongomai and Tohu Kākahi established a community at Parihaka in Taranaki in 1866 with the blessing of Te Ua Haumēne.
-They reclaimed confiscated land by ploughing it.
-As their followers were imprisoned for this, more people came to take their places.
-In 1881 troops ransacked Parihaka and took many people prisoner.
+In the late 1870s they reclaimed confiscated land by ploughing it.
+As their followers were arrested and imprisoned for this, more people came to take their places.
+In 1881 troops ransacked Parihaka and took many prisoners.
 Te Whiti and Tohu were sent to the South Island.
 Parihaka continued as a centre of non-violent resistance to settler laws.
 Their followers wore the raukura (an albatross feather) as a symbol of peace.

 Other prophets and movements